liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/08-preparing-your-ios-project-for-liferay-screens.markdown

 ## Using CocoaPods to Prepare Your Project [](id=using-cocoapods-to-prepare-your-project)

-To prepare your iOS 8.0 (or above) project for Liferay Screens, simply add the following line to your project's `Podfile`:
+To prepare your iOS 8.0 (or above) project for Liferay Screens, simply add the following line to your project's `Podfile` (create this file if it doesn't yet exist):

     `pod 'LiferayScreens'`

-That's it!
 Your final `Podfile` should look something like this:

     source 'https://github.com/CocoaPods/Specs.git'